Colin McEwan, Special Reconnaisance Unit (238278)

 Major Colin Mitchell McEwan, MBE, ED, MA, was born in 1916, the son of a village school headmaster at Maybole, Scotland.
 He had a Presbyterian upbringing and read Classics at Edinburgh University where he was also Rugby blue.
 He went on to gain a BA at the Scottish School of Physical Education.
 He joined the Colonial Service and arrived in Hong Kong in April 1939.
 He joined the Physical Education Department the same year.
 As the invasion loomed, he began training with the Volunteers, becoming a major of the Royal Hong Kong Defence Force [RHKDF].

-Members of the Christmas Day escape who returned to help rebuild the post war Colonony of Hong Kong after its return to British control included:
+Members of the Christmas Day escape who returned to help rebuild the Colonony of Hong Kong after its return to British control in 1945 included

-- S K Yee Chinese Army Returned with the British Military Mission before going into banking then forming the S.K.
+- S K Yee Returned with the British Military Mission before going into banking then forming the S.K.
 Yee Medical Foundation

-- Lt-Cmdr Hsu Heng (Henry) CN Returned after retiring as Vice Admiral CN in business then became an international hotelier based in Hong Kong
+- Lt-Cmd Henry Hsu CN Returned after retiring as Vice Admiral CN, in business then became an international hotelier based in Hong Kong

-- Lt Arthur Pittendrigh RNR Returned as Commander of the Maritime Police
+- Lt Arthur Pittendrigh Returned to HK in 1945 to command the Maritime Police Service with the rank of Colonel.

-- Lt Tommy Parsons HKRNVR Returned to Jardine Matheson's
+- Lt Tommy Parsons Returned to Jardine Matheson's

-- Sub-Lt Arthur Gee HKRNVR Returned as night editor of The China Mail
+- Sub-Lt Arthur Gee Returned as night editor of The China Mail

-- Sq-Ldr Max Oxford RAF Returned as Deputy Director of Kai Tak International Airport
+- Sq-Ldr Max Oxford RAF Returned in mid October 1945 as Deputy Director of Kai Tak International Airport

-- Monia (John) Talan SOE Returned to run a travel business before he started up a laundry business
+- Monia (John) Talan Returned to run a travel business before going into laundry.

-- Colin McEwan SOE Returned as Director of physical education
+- Colin McEwan Returned as Director of physical education

 - Admiral Chan Chak became the first post-war Mayor of neighbouring Canton in 1945.
 The following year he resigned to become the first post war C-in-C South China Navy.